 Will You Make More Money if You Quit?

 My hourly rate as a freelance writer was significantly higher.
-So when I left my job, my income actually increased even though I was paying for my own health insurance.
+So when I left my job, my income increased even though I was paying for my health insurance.

-If you said “yes” to all these questions and you’re constantly daydreaming about leaving your job, it may be the right time to make the leap.
+If you said “yes” to all these questions and you’re constantly daydreaming about leaving your job, it may be the right time to leap.

 Vicky Monroe is a freelance personal finance and lifestyle writer.
 When she’s not busy writing about her favorite money saving hacks or tinkering with her budget spreadsheets, she likes to travel, garden, and cook healthy vegetarian meals.